-Rotherglen is what school should be: a safe, secure, inclusive and esthetically beautiful learning environment which fosters excellence in education, character and leadership development for students from Casa (age 3) to Grade 8.
+Rotherglen is what school should be: a safe, secure, inclusive and aesthetically beautiful learning environment which fosters excellence in education, character and leadership development for students from Casa (ages 4-6) to Grade 8.

 Rotherglen students outperform their peers on nationally recognized standardized achievement tests, and demonstrate unparalleled character and citizenship.

 - Total student enrolment of more than 1,000 students

 - Maximum class size – 18 students

 - Qualified faculty: All faculty members hold a Bachelor of Education and/or a Montessori diploma, as well as other undergraduate degrees

 - Specialty teachers for music, art, computers, French, and physical education

 - Many faculty members have also earned, or are in the process of earning, a Master’s degree, and/or hold specialist designations (e.g.: visual arts, music, mathematics, science, history, special education, and reading)